lpic2book/src/docs/lpic2.203.3.md

 automount daemon - which is legit - but one of the devices fails, the daemon may hang or be suspended and other devices it controls might not be mounted properly either.
-Hence it is good practice to have every device under control ofits own automount daemon and so there should be just one device per supplementary file per entry in the `/etc/auto.master` file.
+Hence it is good practice to have every device under control of its own automount daemon and so there should be just one device per supplementary file per entry in the `/etc/auto.master` file.